 Often bypassed by backpackers the 50 hectare Botanical Gardens is nice spot for an early visit and start point for a trek up Penang Hill.
 With a mixture of local and specialty gardens, there’s lots of interesting flora here.
 But for two wildlife lovers, it’s the Gardens fauna that makes it worth the visit.
 In particular the adorable Dusky Leaf Monkeys!
 Also known as the Spectacled Langur and Spectacled Leaf Monkey due to their appearance, it’s not hard to ‘see’ where they got these names from.
 Found only in Asia’s Malay Peninsula, the gardens are one of most easily accessible and best places to find these monkeys.
-Sadly, they have been reclassified to ‘Endangered’ on the IUCN Red List of Threatened Species.
+Sadly, they have been reclassified to ‘Endangered’ on the IUCN Red List of Threatened Species since our tour leading time.
 Like many monkeys around the world, their numbers are declining, mainly due to habitat loss/fragmentation and the wildlife trade.

 Unlike the menacing Long-Tailed Macaques which are far more commonly seen, the relaxed Dusky Leaf Monkeys quietly come into the garden to feed on their natural diet.
 This consists primarily of leaves, but also includes fruits, flowers and seeds.
 Although only weighing 5-9kg Spectacled Langurs consume 2kg of this food everyday and so more often than not, you’ll find them eating.
 Like the Silvered Leaf Monkeys we saw in Borneo’s Bako National Park, the infant monkeys start life a lovely orange colour.
 Most births occur between January and March, so if your visit coincides, you could be really fortunate in seeing some babies.